Rian1010/Language-Learners-App/README.md

 ### Existing Features
 - EmailJS API for users to send me emails
 - Users can add their own lessons, tasks and posts
-- Users can only edit and delete posts, tasks and lessons from their own accounts, these cannot be edited or deleted from any other account
+- Users can edit and delete posts, tasks and lessons only from their own accounts, these cannot be edited or deleted from any other user account
 - Users can view other's posts and lessons
 - Users can only see their own tasks and no tasks of other accounts
-- Every lessons that a user adds gets included into the option list, when wanting to select a lesson on the add tasks page and the edit tasks page
+- Every lesson that a user adds gets included into the option list on the add tasks page and the edit tasks page

 ### Future Features and Unsolved Problems
 I did not manage to allow users to write in seperate paragraphs in whatever they want to insert to add or edit their own lessons, tasks or posts.
 I did not have enough time to work on it, but I am planning to implement that in the future through JavaScript.

-Something else that I wanted to do was to colour specific word in the lesson boxes of all the lesson pages to make it look a bit like in a code editor.
+Something else that I wanted to do was to colour specific words in the lesson boxes of all the lesson pages to make it look a bit like in a code editor.
 Here is the JavaScript code that I tried:

 ```javascript
 let words = document.querySelectorAll('.words');